|Steve Jobs and the Early Apple Years|

 Page 1 of 3

-Our history is of the early years, before the era of the iPhone for which Jobs himself became an icon.
+Steve Jobs - the name needs no further explanation.
+Many think he was, and remains, the most important figure in technology's history.
+Others are not so sure.
+Our account is of the early years, before the era of the iPhone for which Jobs himself became an icon.

 Without this additional skill the personal computer would still be the un-boxed printed circuit board littered with wires and extra bits that made and kept it the preserve of the hobbyist for the first few years of its life.
 Many credit Apple with the role of turning the rough and ready electronics into the consumer product of the 80's and 90's and in particular Apple's co-founder, Steve Jobs.